o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 Regarding the algorithm in the harder case of $n = 2^{16}$, the two approaches can be still applied, but need to be modified.
 - In the first one, the circuit width needs to grow two times.
-- In the second one, the inner-MSM algorithm needs to be split into 6 sections.
+- In the second one, the sub-MSM algorithm needs to be split into 6 sections.
-- A hybrid approach is possible where width is traded-off with the number of folds -- e.g. we can make the circuit twice as long (each row containing 2 additions) and still have 3 sections of the inner MSM algorithm.
+- A hybrid approach is possible where width is traded-off with the number of folds -- e.g. we can make the circuit twice as long (each row containing 2 additions) and still have 3 sections of the sub-MSM algorithm.

 ### Additive Lookups